tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **How did this roster happen?** Formerly known as Ooredoo Thunders, a.k.a.
 "The Oreoes," this team grinded their way up from Div 2 into becoming *the next big thing.*

-Noob and Omar were formerly on the Coolguys roster together that competed in Tour 1 Div 1 last year.
+Noob and Omar are relative newcomers to the competitive scene, but were formerly on the Coolguys roster together that competed in WEU Div 1 Tour 1 in 2022.
 TA2000 and kaori have been around for a few years, but always on EEU rosters.
 This is their first WEU team.

-And I'm getting sick of telling offlaner stories, but my god, when did this become the most volatile role?
+Man, I'm getting sick of telling offlane stories.
+When did this become the most volatile role?
 Offlaners used to be so stable!
-It was the *midlaners* that would get passed around like holographic Pokemon cards at recess.
+It was the *midlaners* that would get passed around like holographic Pokémon cards at recess.
 Where did it all go so wrong?
-Rant over.
+Whatever, rant over.
 Tour 1 and 2 they had Wuiter.
 Starting Tour 3 they had ATF and it looked like a great fit, but due to [contract disputes](https://twitter.com/AmmarAlassaf6/status/1680210587937124355) he didn't continue with the team.
 They brought in Malik to stand in during Riyadh Masters before ultimately getting Tobi from Entity for their TI qualifying roster.

 **How was their DPC year?** 545 points